-As part of the Volleyball England level 3 coaching certification process I have to maintain a volleyball coaching log.
-The log will be part of a final practical evaluation process which will also include an on-sight visit from a coaching tutor to observe a training session.I figured since I have to do it I might as well keep it here on the blog as a way to further the volleyball coaching conversation and exchange that is the main idea driving the website.
+As part of the Volleyball England level 3 coaching certification process I had to maintain a coaching log.
+The log was part of a final practical evaluation process which also included an on-sight visit from a coaching tutor to observe a training session.
+Since I had to do it, I figured I might as well keep it here on the blog.
+That way it could to further the conversation and exchange that is the main idea driving the website.

-The general idea of the log is to document my analysis of the team’s performance – collectively and individually – and how I turn that into specific training plans.
-Definitely feel free to chime in with comments, thoughts, etc. on any of the entries along the way.
-That’s exactly why I’m doing it on the blog rather than just keeping it on the side.
+The general idea of the log was to document my analysis of the team’s performance – collectively and individually – and how I turned that into specific training plans.
+I only needed to make 10 entries to fulfill my certification requirement, but I kept it going because I found it a really useful exercise.